madhavnatarajan/baraha2unicode/README.md

 ```
 The files have already been modified and checked in.
 These changes can be incorporated into the original files also .

-There are 9 changes to be done across 7 files .
+There are 9 changes to be done across 7 files . for the Samhita and Pada Paada files.
+There are many changes in the Aaranyaka files.
  * TS 1 Baraha.docx
 ```